Henry Green

-Henry Green was the pen name of Henry Vincent Yorke (29 October 1905 – 13 December 1973), an English writer best remembered for the novels Party Going, Living and Loving.
+Henry Vincent Yorke (29 October 1905 – 13 December 1973), who wrote under the pen name Henry Green, was an English writer best remembered for the novels Party Going, Living, and Loving.
 He published a total of nine novels between 1926 and 1952.
+He is considered as one of the group designated in the 1920s/30s as the 'Bright Young Things' by the tabloid press.

 Life and work

 Green was born near Tewkesbury, Gloucestershire, into an educated family with successful business interests.
-His father Vincent Wodehouse Yorke, the son of John Reginald Yorke and Sophia Matilda de Tuyll de Serooskerken, was a wealthy landowner and industrialist in Birmingham.
+His father, Vincent Wodehouse Yorke, the son of John Reginald Yorke and Sophia Matilda de Tuyll de Serooskerken, was a wealthy landowner and industrialist in Birmingham.
 His mother, Hon.
 Maud Evelyn Wyndham, was daughter of the second Baron Leconfield.
-Green grew up in Gloucestershire and attended the New Beacon School in Sevenoaks and then Eton College, where he became a friend of fellow pupil Anthony Powell and wrote most of his first novel, Blindness.
+Green grew up in Gloucestershire and attended the New Beacon School in Sevenoaks.
+He then went to Eton College, where he became a friend of fellow pupil Anthony Powell and wrote most of his first novel, Blindness.
 He studied at Magdalen College, Oxford and there began a friendship and literary rivalry with Evelyn Waugh of Hertford College.
 At Oxford Yorke and Waugh were members of the Railway Club.

 Green left Oxford in 1926 without taking a degree and returned to Birmingham to engage in his family business.
 He started by working with the ordinary workers on the factory floor of his family's factory, which produced beer-bottling machines, and later became the managing director.
 During this time he gained the experience to write Living, his second novel, which he worked on during 1927 and 1928.
 In 1929, he married his second cousin, the Hon.
 Adelaide Biddulph, also known as 'Dig'.
 They were both great-grandchildren of the first Baron Leconfield.
 Their son Sebastian was born in 1934.
 In 1940, Green published Pack My Bag, which he regarded as a nearly-accurate autobiography.
-During World War II Green served as a fireman in the Auxiliary Fire Service and these wartime experiences are echoed in his novel Caught; they were also a strong influence on his subsequent novel, Back.
+During World War II, Green served as a fireman in the Auxiliary Fire Service.
+His wartime experiences are echoed in his novel Caught; they were also a strong influence on his subsequent novel, Back.

 Green's last published novel was Doting (1952); this was the end of his writing career.
 In his later years, until his death in 1973, he became increasingly focused on studies of the Ottoman Empire, and became alcoholic and reclusive.
 Politically, Green was a traditional Tory throughout his life.